Zen Pencils by Gavin Aung Than for May 09, 2016

 3. Crab hat rear

-Crabbyrino Premium Member almost 8 years ago
+Crabbyrino Premium Member over 8 years ago

 I am seeing family today at the funeral of my only sister.
 Much resentment abides in me toward my brother-in-law.
 I will carry this message with me to focus on his positive aspects—he adored my sister, he fathered three wonderful children.
 Thank you for a timely reminder.